 I gave up choosing New Year’s resolutions many years ago.

-Even though I don’t choose New Year’s resolutions, I’m really good at choosing goals that I follow through on.
+I don’t choose New Year’s resolutions, but I’m really good at choosing goals that I follow through on.
 I just don’t happen to do it on January 1st.

-The idea of choosing New Year’s resolutions simply feels arbitrary to me, as the desire to learn and improve is life-long for me.
+The idea of choosing New Year’s resolutions simply feels arbitrary to me.
+I’ve always had a roaring life-long desire to learn and improve myself.

-Like the vast majority of us, when I used to choose New Year’s resolutions, I typically forgot what I was aiming to work on before I had even returned to work in January.
+Like the vast majority of us, when I used to choose New Year’s resolutions, I typically forgot what I was aiming to change before I’d even returned to work in January.
 This didn’t happen as much when I would set other goals in life.

-This distinction has led me to reflect on why I was unsuccessful at choosing appropriate goals as a New Year’s resolution, but quite successful at attaining other life goals I have set for myself.
+The distinction in progress led me to reflect on why I was unsuccessful at choosing appropriate goals as a New Year’s resolution but quite successful at attaining other life goals I’ve set for myself.

-Below you will find a list of my 8 top tips for attaining any goals that you set in your life, whether on Jan.
-1st or any other day of the year:
+Below you’ll find a list of my 8 top tips for attaining any goals that you set in your life, be it on January 1st or any other day of the year:

 1. Pick a goal because you want to improve something in your life, not because someone else is telling you that you should.

-2. Make sure that your goal does not come from a place of feeling that you aren’t good enough.
+2. Make sure that your goal doesn’t come from a place of feeling that you aren’t good enough.

-Once you have chosen a goal, it is important to reflect on the deeper reasons you want to target this area of your life.
+Once you’ve chosen a goal, it’s important to reflect on the deeper reasons you want to target this area of your life.
 Too often, goals are chosen from a place of feeling like we aren’t good enough.
 In my opinion, this is particularly true when choosing New Year’s resolutions, which often tend to focus on external indicators of what our current society defines as success: to lose weight, exercise more, eat better, earn more money, etc.

 3. Choose a specific goal.

 According to Statista, the top 5 New Year’s resolutions in the US for 2017 were: eat healthier, get more exercise, save (more) money, focus on self-care and read more.
-However, these are all general goals.
+These are all general goals.

 New Year’s resolutions tend to not be specific enough, which contributes to our failure in achieving them.
-When goals are not specific enough, it becomes difficult to put in place the steps necessary to attain them.
+When goals are not specific, it becomes difficult to put in place the steps necessary to reach them.
 It also becomes difficult to measure whether or not any change has occurred.
-This ultimately sets us up to be more likely to feel like we have failed.
+This ultimately sets us up to be more likely to feel like we’ve failed.

 Instead of setting a goal such as “I want to eat healthier”, choose something more concrete, such as “I will eat fruits and vegetables with each meal”.
 Working on this smaller goal will get you closer to your long-term goal of being healthier.
-And once you have integrated that behavioural change, you can choose another smaller goal to work on.
-Because you will have more chances of actually attaining the first.
+And once you’ve integrated that behavioural change, you can choose another smaller goal to work on.
+Because you’ll have more chances of actually attaining the first.

 3. Identify possible barriers that might hold you back from reaching your goal.

-What barriers have gotten in your way in the past, such that you haven’t yet attained the goal you are wanting to work on?
+What barriers have gotten in your way in the past, that have left you unable to reach the goals you’ve set out?
 Can you predict possible barriers that could get in your way?
-Clearly identifying possible barriers will help guide you to ensure that you can more effectively brainstorm how to work to not let those barriers get in your way.
+Clearly identifying potential barriers will help you to more effectively brainstorm how to work to not let those barriers stop you.

-For instance, as I was building my company, I found myself struggling to have the time I needed to move forward.
+For instance, when I was transitioning from my old career to my current one, I found myself struggling to have the time I needed to move forward with my new life goals.
 With some reflection, I realized that fear was holding me back from decreasing the hours I was spending on other contracts, prohibiting me from investing more time in my own company.
-This realization allowed me to decide to work to overcome this fear, and to take the steps that I needed to take to free up more time in my schedule.
+This realization allowed me to decide to work to overcome this fear and to take the steps that I needed to take to free up more time in my schedule.